aehrc/RAPpoet/README.md

 # Included Scripts
 Driver Script: This script orchestrates the execution of the genomic analysis pipeline.

-Work Script: This script contains the necessary commands and functions for performing steps 1-3 of the pipeline.
+Worker Script: This script contains the necessary commands and functions for performing steps 1-3 of the pipeline.

 # Pipeline Steps
 Quality Control Step 1: This step involves [describe what happens in this step, e.g., filtering out low-quality data, identifying outliers].